esmnext/esmx/examples/docs/src/en/api/core/render-context.md

 ### ServerRenderHandle

-Type definition for server-side rendering handler function.
+Type definition for Server-Side Rendering handler function.

 ```ts
 type ServerRenderHandle = (rc: RenderContext) => Promise<void>;
 ```

-The server-side rendering handler function is an async or sync function that receives a RenderContext instance as a parameter, used to handle server-side rendering logic.
+The Server-Side Rendering handler function is an async or sync function that receives a RenderContext instance as a parameter, used to handle Server-Side Rendering logic.

 ```ts title="entry.node.ts"
 export default async (rc: RenderContext) => {